The fashion industry’s exploitation of wildlife for fur, skins and feathers is unsustainable and unethical.

 A kinder, more humane, environmentally responsible and safer fashion industry is not only possible but exciting, creative and inevitable.

-Collective Fashion Justice and World Animal Protection recommend that all fashion festivals, brands and fashion industry sponsors immediately adopt a policy that bans the use of furs, exotic skin and feathers.
+Collective Fashion Justice recommends that all fashion festivals, brands and fashion industry sponsors immediately adopt a policy that bans the use of furs, wild animal skins and feathers.

 Where these bans cannot be achieved immediately, a clear, public timeline for discontinuing their use should be announced.